OCB7D2D/OcbElectricityOverhaul/README.md

     <br clear="left"/>
 </p>

+For extended power source info on hovering to work for multiplayer, you also need [OcbRemoteDescription][4] to be installed on the server and each client.

 ## Additional mods (pick the ones you like)

 These mods are all additional mods that have been tested with this mod.